Invertible Bloom Lookup Tables with Less Memory and Randomness: Introduction

-\paragraph{Supporting False Deletions.} The attentive reader may have observed that the simple version of the IBLT described above critically assumes that no deletions are performed on key-value pairs that are not already present in the IBLT.
+\paragraph*{Supporting False Deletions.} The attentive reader may have observed that the simple version of the IBLT described above critically assumes that no deletions are performed on key-value pairs that are not already present in the IBLT.
 In the set reconciliation example, this is insufficient as there may be key-value pairs in $S_B$ that are not in $S_A$, which will cause false deletions.
 A simple extension to the IBLT ensures that it also functions if the total number of present key-value pairs plus the number of false deletions does not exceed the threshold $n$.
 For set reconciliation, this is equivalent to $|S_A \setminus S_B| + |S_B \setminus S_A| \leq n$.
 To support such false deletions, we add a \emph{hashSum} field to every cell and include another hash function $g$ mapping keys to a sufficiently large output domain $[R]$.
 When inserting key-value pairs, $g(x)$ is added to the \emph{hashSum} field of $A[i_j]$ and subtracted during deletions.
 To retrieve the value associated with a key $x$, we proceed as before, but whenever the \emph{count} is either $-1$ or $1$, we also perform a check that the \emph{hashSum} is equal to $g$ applied to the \emph{keySum}.
 If not, we treat the cell as if the count was at least $2$.
 For ListEntries, a peeling operation also includes such checks and furthermore, when a \emph{count} is $-1$, we may instead insert $(x,y)=$(-\emph{keySum},-\emph{valueSum}) if $g$ applied to -\emph{keySum} equals -\emph{hashSum}.
+A second source of error is when the same key has been inserted with multiple different values.
+We ignore this issue here, and remark that the ListEntries in the original IBLT also fails in recovering keys with multiple associated values.